Rct567/FrequencyMan/README.md

 ## Configuration examples

 ### Example 1
 Reorders a single deck.
-This will only match cards with note type `-- My spanish --` located in deck `Spanish`.
+This will only match cards with note type `My custom note type` located in deck `Spanish`.
 It will also use the default ranking factors.

 The content of the cards and all the ranking metrics will be analyzed per '[language](#language-data-id)'.
 The result of this will be combined to determine the final ranking of all new cards.

-Note: For both languages, a directory should exist (although it could be empty), such as `\user_files\lang_data\en`.

 ```json
 [